 C2E2 accomplishments to date include:

-- generating a "ND EE Strategic State Plan,"
+- generating 5-year "ND EE Strategic State Plans,"

 - creating a Memorandum of Understanding (MOU) to build support and visibility,

 - establishing a non-profit organization called the "Coalition for Conservation and Environmental Education" (C2E2),